An HAProxy load balancer allows you to mask IP addresses in order to protect the privacy of your users. Read on to learn more.

 ipmask converter to mask portions of an IP address which might otherwise be used to identify a person.

-If you enjoyed this post and want to see more like it, subscribe to our blog!
+If you enjoyed this post and want to see more like it, subscribe to this blog!
 You can also follow us on Twitter and join the conversation on Slack.
 Want to learn more about geolocation and device detection available in HAProxy Enterprise?
 Contact us and sign up for a free trial today.